lapofan99/eliteredux/src/data/dex-strategy.md

     evs = 252, 252, 0, 0, 0, 4 // HP, Atk, Def, Sp.Atk, Sp.Def, Speed
     nature = Jolly / Adamant
-    moves =  fishious Rend, psychic fang, Ice fang, crunch comment = Works better with Sticky Web; heals itself with Predator and if outspeed something, you can KO a lot with Fishious Rend.
+    moves =  fishious Rend, psychic fang, Ice fang, crunch comment = Works better with Sticky Web; heals itself with Predator and if you outspeed something, you can KO a lot with Fishious Rend.
 }
 Porygon-Z
 {